luketpeterson/summum-types/README.md

 ### Summum??

 It'a just a dumb pun.
-I needed a unique name for crates.io.
 It means "highest" in Latin.
 No connection whatsoever to the [pyramid people in Utah](https://en.wikipedia.org/wiki/Summum).

 ## Usage